I’m looking for staff

 - on-the-job or off-site support to ensure new employees with disability settle into their job

-- ongoing support for as long as it is required, for employees and employers who require support to maintain their employment
+- in DES, ongoing support for as long as it is required, to maintain an employment placement

 - disability employment information and awareness training